Sumitomo Mitsui Trust Holdings Inc. Boosts Holdings in Murphy USA Inc. (NYSE:MUSA)

 Sumitomo Mitsui Trust Holdings Inc. increased its stake in shares of Murphy USA Inc. (NYSE:MUSA – Get Rating) by 7.7% in the second quarter, HoldingsChannel.com reports.
 The institutional investor owned 1,400 shares of the specialty retailer’s stock after buying an additional 100 shares during the quarter.
 Sumitomo Mitsui Trust Holdings Inc.’s holdings in Murphy USA were worth $326,000 as of its most recent filing with the SEC.

 Other large investors have also added to or reduced their stakes in the company.
 Financial Management Professionals Inc. increased its holdings in Murphy USA by 96.3% during the first quarter.
 Financial Management Professionals Inc. now owns 157 shares of the specialty retailer’s stock worth $31,000 after buying an additional 77 shares during the last quarter.
 LS Investment Advisors LLC purchased a new stake in Murphy USA during the second quarter worth about $51,000.
-Signaturefd LLC increased its holdings in Murphy USA by 20.7% during the first quarter.
-Signaturefd LLC now owns 262 shares of the specialty retailer’s stock worth $52,000 after buying an additional 45 shares during the last quarter.
-Covestor Ltd increased its holdings in Murphy USA by 110.0% during the first quarter.
-Covestor Ltd now owns 548 shares of the specialty retailer’s stock worth $110,000 after buying an additional 287 shares during the last quarter.
-Finally, Hanseatic Management Services Inc. purchased a new stake in Murphy USA during the first quarter worth about $115,000.
+Signaturefd LLC boosted its position in Murphy USA by 20.7% during the first quarter.
+Signaturefd LLC now owns 262 shares of the specialty retailer’s stock worth $52,000 after purchasing an additional 45 shares during the period.
+Covestor Ltd boosted its position in Murphy USA by 110.0% during the first quarter.
+Covestor Ltd now owns 548 shares of the specialty retailer’s stock worth $110,000 after purchasing an additional 287 shares during the period.
+Finally, Hanseatic Management Services Inc. bought a new position in Murphy USA during the first quarter worth about $115,000.
 Hedge funds and other institutional investors own 87.52% of the company’s stock.

+A number of brokerages have weighed in on MUSA.
+Wells Fargo & Company increased their target price on shares of Murphy USA from $230.00 to $270.00 in a research report on Friday, July 29th.
+StockNews.com upgraded shares of Murphy USA from a “buy” rating to a “strong-buy” rating in a research report on Friday, October 7th.
+Stephens increased their target price on shares of Murphy USA from $290.00 to $300.00 and gave the stock an “overweight” rating in a research report on Monday, July 11th.
+Finally, The Goldman Sachs Group increased their target price on shares of Murphy USA from $200.00 to $228.00 and gave the stock a “sell” rating in a research report on Wednesday.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $264.50.

 Insider Buying and Selling at Murphy USA